solliancenet/microsoft-postgres-docs-project/docs/02_cross_region_site_swap.md

 When performing failover between two different regions without site-swap, there are several more steps that must be performed to ensure a successful failover.
 This can be as simple as manually changing connection strings, or having a [public/private DNS](https://techcommunity.microsoft.com/t5/azure-database-for-postgresql/failover-between-regions-with-azure-postgresql-flexible-server/ba-p/3768115) in place to manage the application traffic during the cross-region failover.

 For many architectures, it may not be acceptable to change connection strings or to setup DNS to support this scenerio.
-Site-swap is designed to address these particular use-cases and provide a seamless, integrated process for failing over to different regions with Azure Database for Postgres.
+Site-swap is designed to address these particular use-cases and provide a seamless, integrated process for failing over to different regions with Azure Database for PostgreSQL.

 ## Requirements

 ### General

-In order to use site-swap, your Azure Database for Postgres must meet some basic requirements:
+In order to use site-swap, your Azure Database for PostgreSQL must meet some basic requirements:

 - Primary server can only have one Replica Server.
 - Both Primary and Replica servers should be in succeeded state.